ThreeSixtyGiving/standard/documentation/guidance/before-starting.md

 Go to the [Prepare section](https://standard.threesixtygiving.org/en/new-docs-style/guidance/prepare-data/) for further details about the likely impact your grants management system on your publishing process.

 ### Publishing resources for community foundations
 For community foundations using the Digits2 grants management system there is special guidance about how to use a built-in 360Giving data extract for publishing 360Giving data.
-Access the Community Foundations Guide to 360Giving data <a href="https://www.threesixtygiving.org/communityfoundations/cf-publishing-guide/" target="_blank">here.</a>
+Access the <a href="https://www.threesixtygiving.org/communityfoundations/cf-publishing-guide/" target="_blank">Community Foundations Guide to 360Giving data.</a>

 ## Key concepts